Binsk/u3d-development/README.md

 ### Pre-Built (recommended)

-You can download a project template from the [releases](https://github.com/Binsk/u3d-development/releases) section which will include the Upset3D system along with compiled C++ libraries for any external systems.
+You can download the project as a 'local package' from the [releases](https://github.com/Binsk/u3d-development/releases) section which will include the Upset3D system along with compiled C++ libraries for any external systems.
+The package can be added into your project through `Tools -> Import Local Package`.

 ### Manual Build